List of Black Lightning characters: Lynn Stewart

 In season three, Lynn starts working for the A.S.A. as she works to find a way to stabilize the metahuman gene.
 While using a filtered version of Green Light, Lynn was able to come up with the vaccines which also involved some DNA samples taken from Tobias Whale.
 Whale starts to play with her mind where he wanted the info on the metahumans the A.S.A. had.
 She gives them to him, but leaves out the information on Wendy Hernandez and Erica Moran.
 She is erased during the Crisis on Infinite Earths when a wave of antimatter destroys the entire universe.
 Lynn is restored when her Earth is merged with Earth-1 and Earth-38 to form Earth-Prime.
 Both Jennifer and Jefferson find that she has become addicted to the modified Green Light.
 After receiving help from Sergeant Gardner Grayle into sneaking Tobias Whale out of the Pit, both of them were tasered by a Markovian operative who contacts Colonel Mosin to send Instant over.
 Lynn and Tobias are taken to Markovia where she is reunited with Jace.
 This led to a cat fight which Yuri Mosin broke up.
 He reveals to Lynn the knowledge of what Lynn has done to stabilize the metahuman gene from his double agent Nurse Michael Allen and leaves her a Green Light to help her out.
 As Jace works to gain Lynn's trust, she does tell Jace that she needs some medicine to deal with the Green Light withdrawal.
 Then she meets Gravedigger when he was given orders to take over the operation from Mosin.
 Lynn does a trick to get Gravedigger to give him his DNA sample which enabled her to make a 20-minute Green Light with a copy of his mind-control.
-While it worked on Mosin, it couldn't work on Gravedigger when he caught up to the group.
+While it worked on Mosin, it does not work on Gravedigger when he caught up to the group.
 As Lynn started to surrender to Gravedigger, Black Lightning arrived and shocked Gravedigger into submission.
 Then Black Lightning and Lynn got on the helicopter and retreated back to Freeland.
 Lynn continued to go through withdrawal symptoms as she has Jennifer fry the Green Light she hid in the bathroom.
 She was present when Gambi used the briefcase's information to explain the history of Gravedigger and the United States' collaboration with Markovia on a metahuman project.
 Lynn states that she left the meta-boost formula in Markovia.
 After working in the lab, Lynn informs Jefferson that his DNA and Gravedigger's DNA are a match meaning that they are related.
-As she works on the anti-boost serum to use on Gravedigger, Lynn is confronted by Commander Carson Williams who is on a mission to eliminate classified information where he mentions that he already did away with Dr. Jace.
+As she works on the anti-boost serum to use on Gravedigger, Lynn is confronted by Commander Carson Williams who is on a mission to eliminate classified information where he mentions that he already did away with Helga Jace.
 Briefly copying Erica's powers, Lynn kills Commander Williams in self-defense.
 With the anti-boost serum made, she uses them on Gravedigger enabling Black Lightning to defeat him as he then evacuates everyone from the Pit which has been set to self-destruct.
 After examining Grace, Lynn states to Anissa that she is in a coma where she is unsure when she'll come out of it while advising she gets full care.
 Lynn later accompanied Black Lightning, Thunder, and Lightning to a congressional committee where they present the briefcase that exposes the A.S.A.'s experiments as well as Markovia's own experiments.